Locations:

 How is vitamin B12 deficiency treated?

-Vitamin B12 deficiency can be treated with vitamin B12.
-It's often treated with cyanocobalamin, a human-made form of vitamin B12.
-Depending on the cause of the deficiency, you may only need treatment until your vitamin B12 levels are back to normal, or you may need vitamin B12 therapy for the rest of your life.
-Options for vitamin B12 treatment include:
+Depending on the cause of the deficiency, you may only need treatment until your vitamin B12 levels are back to normal, or you may need B12 therapy for the rest of your life.

 Prevention

-How can I prevent vitamin B12 deficiency?
+How can I prevent B12 deficiency?

-Options for consuming vitamin B12 include:
+Options for consuming B12 include:

 • Vitamin B12 dietary supplements: Many multivitamins have vitamin B12.
-There are also supplements that only have vitamin B12.
+There are also supplements that only contain vitamin B12.
 Ask your healthcare provider or pharmacist to help you choose which supplement is best for you.

 Other things you can do to help prevent vitamin B12 deficiency include: